muzammil1244/Portfolio/README.md

 - Clean and modern UI with smooth transitions
 - Fully responsive design (Mobile + Desktop)
 - Projects section with detailed cards
-- Contact form with backend API integration
-- Data stored and retrieved using MongoDB
 - Organized code with reusable components

 ---